Record of Lodoss War: Books on tape

 From 1989 to 1993 six books on tape (カセットブック, kasetto bukku) were released.
-On 31 August 1992, the first five books were released on CD as part of the Record of Lodoss War Special CD Package, which also included a sountrack Record of Lodoss War Sound Collection.
+On 31 August 1992, the first five books were released on CD as part of the Record of Lodoss War Special CD Package, which also included a soundtrack Record of Lodoss War Sound Collection.
 On 22 September 1993, a soundtrack for the books, Record of Lodoss War: Mistrel's Memory of Lodoss, composed by Yoshiyuki Ito and sung by Masumi Itō, was released on CD.